ara3d/bim-open-schema/README.md

 ## 📝Serialization Formats (Readers and Writers)

 A schema should be agnostic of any specific serialization format.

-We provide tools and examples to convert BIM Open Schema to/from:
+We are in the process of developing  tools and examples to convert BIM Open Schema to/from:

 - Revit (via Plug-ins)
 - JSON